MINISTRYGmbH/morrow-core/docs/urllayout.md

 **URL:** `http://example.com/products/hard-stuff/funky-stuff/cool-funky-product`

 Morrow takes the given URL and creates an internal identifier (`alias`).
-It is the same as the URL path but with underscores instead of slashes.
+It is the same as the URL path but slashes are changed to underscores, hyphens are removed and first character is uppercase.
 So the URL above will get the following alias:

-**Alias:** `products_hard-stuff_funky-stuff_cool-funky-product`
+**Alias:** `Products_hardstuff_funkystuff_coolfunkyproduct`

+  > Important: You shouldn't use underscores in your URL to prevent ambiguities.

 The framework will now try to load and execute the following controller

-**Controller:** `app/products_hard-stuff_funky-stuff_cool-funky-product.php`
+**Controller:** `app/Products_hardstuff_funkystuff_coolfunkyproduct.php`

 and to use the template (if you have set Serpent as your default view handler)

-**Template:** `app/templates/products_hard-stuff_funky-stuff_cool-funky-product.htm`
+**Template:** `app/templates/Products_hardstuff_funkystuff_coolfunkyproduct.htm`

+As you can see you don't have to setup routes as in other frameworks because they are predefined.

 ### URL nodes are case insensitive

 `products/cool-funky-product/` loads the same controller as `Products/Cool-Funky-Product`.
-So you have to take care of using the same notation website wide because search engines respect different notations and could find duplicate content.
+So you have to take care of using the same notation website wide because search engines respect different notations and could rate your pages as duplicate content.

 ### Write your page requests without a trailing slash